arvians-id/arvians-id/README.md

 ### Hi there 👋

 I'm a self-taught passionate in Back End Engineer
-- 🔭 I’m currently a final year student
+- 🔭 I’m currently a fresh graduate
 - 🌱 I’m currently learning all about backend
 - 💬 Ask me about anything [here](https://www.linkedin.com/in/widdyarfian/)
 - 📫 How to reach me: [here](mailto:widdyarfiansyah00@gmail.com)